Bretton Woods system: Wartime devastation of Europe and East Asia

 United States allies—economically exhausted by the war—needed U.S. assistance to rebuild their domestic production and to finance their international trade; indeed, they needed it to survive.

 Before the war, the French and the British realized that they could no longer compete with U.S. industries in an open marketplace.
 During the 1930s, the British created their own economic bloc to shut out U.S. goods.
 Churchill did not believe that he could surrender that protection after the war, so he watered down the Atlantic Charter's "free access" clause before agreeing to it.

 Yet U.S. officials were determined to open their access to the British empire.
 The combined value of British and U.S. trade was well over half of all the world's trade in goods.
 For the U.S. to open global markets, it first had to split the British (trade) empire.
 While Britain had economically dominated the 19th century, U.S. officials intended the second half of the 20th to be under U.S. hegemony.

 A senior official of the Bank of England commented:

 A devastated Britain had little choice.
 Two world wars had destroyed the country's principal industries that paid for the importation of half of the nation's food and nearly all its raw materials except coal.
 The British had no choice but to ask for aid.
 Not until the United States signed an agreement on 6 December 1945 to grant Britain aid of $4.4 billion did the British Parliament ratify the Bretton Woods Agreements (which occurred later in December 1945).

-For nearly two centuries, French and U.S. interests had clashed in both the Old World and the New World.
-During the war, French mistrust of the United States was embodied by General Charles de Gaulle, president of the French provisional government.
-De Gaulle bitterly fought U.S. officials as he tried to maintain his country's colonies and diplomatic freedom of action.
-In turn, U.S. officials saw de Gaulle as a political extremist.

-But in 1945 de Gaulle—the leading voice of French nationalism—was forced to grudgingly ask the U.S. for a billion-dollar loan.
-Most of the request was granted; in return France promised to curtail government subsidies and currency manipulation that had given its exporters advantages in the world market.